Enphase Energy Inc. (ENPH) Shares Rise Despite Market Challenges

 ENPH’s Market Performance

-ENPH’s stock has seen a 10.61% increase for the week, with a 17.57% rise in the past month and a -18.91% fall in the past quarter.
-The volatility ratio for the week is 4.83%, and the volatility levels for the past 30 days are at 3.79% for Enphase Energy Inc. The simple moving average for the last 20 days is 9.99% for ENPH’s stock, with a simple moving average of -25.41% for the last 200 days.
+ENPH’s stock has seen a -3.60% decrease for the week, with a 9.56% rise in the past month and a -16.72% fall in the past quarter.
+The volatility ratio for the week is 3.41%, and the volatility levels for the past 30 days are at 3.77% for Enphase Energy Inc. The simple moving average for the last 20 days is 2.92% for ENPH’s stock, with a simple moving average of -27.30% for the last 200 days.

 Analysts’ Opinion of ENPH